icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/ice-reinvented.md

 ## Different scopes

 Ice is a one-stop solution for building network applications.
-With Ice, you get an RPC framework and much more.

-Ice provides a suite of components to help you build portable, multi-language networked applications, including:
+With Ice, you get an RPC framework and many other components to help you build portable, multi-language networked applications.

+Ice includes:
-- RPC
+- an RPC framework
+- an IDL and serialization format (Slice)
 - configuration (Ice properties)
 - logging (Ice logger)
 - metrics/telemetry (Ice metrics)
 - server deployment and monitoring (IceGrid)
 - pub/sub (IceStorm, DataStorm)
-- API gateway (Glacier2)
+- application gateway (Glacier2)

-On the other hand, IceRPC has a very narrow focus: RPCs (the name gave it away!).
-When building an application with IceRPC, you use IceRPC for your RPCs, and you need to find other solutions for configuration, logging, server deployment, pub/sub etc.
+On the other hand, IceRPC has a single focus: RPCs (the name gave it away!).
+When building an application with IceRPC, you use IceRPC for your RPCs, and you need to look outside IceRPC for other functionalities.
+For example, you could
+select:
+- IceRPC for your RPCs
+- Slice and Protobuf to define your network APIs
+- YAML for configuration
+- Kubernetes for server deployment and monitoring
+- OpenTelemetry for distributed telemetry

 ## Different philosophies